-Any request for a seat purchase will be referred first to the appropriate Academic Chair.
-The Chair will contact the potential seat purchaser and inform him/her of the process as outlined below to determine if a seat purchase or an affiliation agreement for clinical placement is the best option.
-Chair will inform the administrative/operational departments that a request has come forward.
-The Chair will also determine the most reasonable plan of action for the program in question from the options outlined below.
+Any individual request for a seat purchase, outside of provincial seat purchase agreements, will be referred first to the appropriate Academic Chair.
+The Academic Chair will contact the potential seat purchaser and inform him/her of the process as outlined below to determine if a seat purchase or an Affiliation Agreement for clinical placement is the best option.
+The Academic Chair will inform the administrative/operational departments that a request has come forward.
+The Academic Chair will also determine the most reasonable plan of action for the program in question from the options outlined below.

-The Manager will contact the Sponsor to discuss:
+The Director will contact the Sponsor to discuss:

 - the requirement that students will be placed at the purchaser’s site for the full clinical component of the program.